 At last I am posting again.
 It feels so good!
 April is always a busy month around my house.
 We have three birthdays and our wedding anniversary all within a 10 day period.
 Even though my kids are grown, I still try to make a special dinner for them the Sunday following their birthday and the whole family gets together for the celebration.

 Traditionally, we have a silly little birthday candle that plays Happy Birthday and we use it on everyone’s birthday cake or chosen birthday treat.
 It is one of those cheap little candles that is sold next to the birthday supplies in the grocery store.
 We used to have a favorite one that played a seriously pathetic, outrageously off-key rendition of Happy Birthday.
-We would all laugh and laugh and sing Happy Birthday as off-key as possible along with the candle.
+We would all laugh and sing Happy Birthday as off-key as possible along with the candle.

 Following one birthday we lost the candle and I had to buy another one.
 It played on key and we were so disappointed.
 We keep on using it, hoping that it will eventually start to wear out and falter just like our old favorite candle.
 So far, no luck, but we have high hopes that if we keep using it long enough it will one day sound as pathetic as did our first candle.